Contiki review: A tour company for travelers ages to 18 to 35

 • Military discount: Members of the military (active and retired) get $100 off trips that are seven days or longer.

-Sustainability Efforts
+Sustainability efforts

-Contiki’s parent company, The Travel Corporation, selected 11 of the UN’s 17 global sustainability goals to power its five-year plan (known as How We TreadRight).
+Contiki’s parent company, The Travel Corporation (TTC), launched a five-year sustainability strategy in 2020 it called How We Tread Right.
+The company selected 11 of the UN’s 17 global sustainability goals to power its five-year plan.

-Health and Safety Practices
+Health and safety practices

 Contiki follows local health guidelines in each destination, and Trip Managers can help guests access medical care on trips.
-Contiki also takes personal safety seriously, and says it is “committed to providing a secure and safe environment for all our travelers regardless of their gender, sexuality, ethnicity or religious beliefs.”
+Contiki also takes personal safety seriously, and says it is “committed to providing a secure and safe environment for all our travelers regardless of their gender, sexuality, ethnicity, or religious beliefs.”
 It has a zero-tolerance policy on harassment directed at travelers or team members.

-Family Companies
+Family companies

 Contiki is a part of The Travel Corporation’s family of brands, which also includes Trafalgar, Insight Vacations, Uniworld, and about a dozen other tour and travel companies.